 However, it's more likely that you have some IT already, which leaves you with two options:

 - Ditch what you have and start from scratch.
-This sounds like a good option if your existing business computer system is outdated or completely unsuited to your requirements.
+This sounds like a good option if your existing business IT system is outdated or completely unsuited to your requirements.

-However, in practice this will probably prove impossible.
-It involves enormous disruption and may mean managing without any business computer system during the change over.
-It's also very expensive.
+However, in practice, this may prove challenging.
+It involves considerable disruption and may mean managing without any business system during the changeover.
+It?ll also require investment for which you may not have accounted.

 - Upgrade or extend your existing computer system.
 Because hardware and software is fairly standard, it's usually possible to build on what you have.
 This is the best option for most companies.

-For instance, a growing business could replace old PCs with laptop or tablet computers to introduce mobile working, add extra computers for new employees and upgrade to the latest software while keeping the same office server and networking equipment.
+For instance, a growing business could replace old desktop computers with laptop or tablet computers to introduce mobile working, add extra devices for new employees and upgrade to the latest latest cloud-based software.
+This may even enable you to ditch your old office server and networking equipment.

-What do you need from your new computer system?
+What do you need from your new IT system?

-When buying a computer for your business, let your choices be guided by your specific working needs.
+When buying a IT device for your business, let your choice be guided by your specific working needs.
 Avoid making impulse purchases without proper consideration.

 For instance, it may be tempting to buy cheap printers to save money.
 But the cheapest printers often need the most expensive ink - so over time you'll lose more than you saved.

-This pattern will repeat itself with most pieces of technology.
-Typically, you'll spend more on maintaining and managing them than you will on the initial purchase.
+This pattern will repeat itself with most technology.
+Typically, you'll spend more on maintaining and managing it than you will on the initial purchase.
 Make sure your budget reflects this.

-There are two main ways to purchase a new computer system:
+There are two main ways to purchase a new system:

 - Work with an external supplier.
 A good supplier will be able to help establish your requirements, look at what you're using currently, then recommend a solution to fit your needs.

 - Do everything yourself.
 That means researching your IT requirements in-house, then buying and setting up everything you need.
-It's a lot of work and therefore usually best for companies with in-house IT staff.
+If all you need is a few devices and some cloud software, this is perfectly achievable.
+If your requirements are more complex, it?s usually best for companies to call on the expertise of in-house IT staff.

 Make full use of expert advice to understand how technology can help you work more efficiently.
-An external supplier can be an excellent source of advice, particularly to help you make choices about new products and emerging technology such as cloud computing and mobile devices.
+An external supplier can be an excellent source of advice, particularly to help you make choices about new products and the best cloud computing and mobile devices.

 However, it's really important to involve your employees at every stage.
 They'll help you understand what the priorities for a new system should be.